 Partnership.
 A partnership determines its tax year as if it were a taxpayer.
 However, there are limits on the year it can choose.
 In general, a partnership must use its required tax year.
+A required tax year is a tax year that is required under the Internal Revenue Code and Income Tax Regulations.
+For a partnership, the required tax year is the tax year determined under section 706 of the Internal Revenue Code and section 1.706 of the regulations.
+See Required Tax Year, later.
 Exceptions to this rule are discussed under Exceptions to Required Tax Year, later.

 Partners.
 Partners can change their tax year only if they receive permission from the IRS.
-This also applies to corporate partners, who are usually allowed to change their accounting periods without prior approval if they meet certain conditions.
+This also applies to corporate partners, who are usually allowed to change their accounting periods without prior approval if they meet certain conditions